96-Hour Opera Project

-The showcase will be hosted in partnership with Morehouse College, School of Music.
-The finals will be open to the public and will be held at the Ray Charles Center for the Performing Arts located at 900 West End Ave, SW in Atlanta on Monday, June 12, 2023.
-The finals will include a special commemorative performance.
+In 2024, the 96-Hour Opera Festival will commence on Friday, June 14 and conclude with the competition showcase.
+The showcase and all public workshops will be hosted in partnership with Morehouse College, School of Music.
+The competition finals will be open to the public and will be held at the Ray Charles Center for the Performing Arts located at 900 West End Ave, SW in Atlanta on Monday, June 17, 2024.

-There is no age range or limit for applying, but composers and librettists who are in the early stages of their careers are encouraged to participate.
-Artists may have acquired significant skills in academic or professional settings, but have not had works performed regularly.
+There is no age range or limit for applying, but composers and librettists in the early stages of their careers are encouraged to participate.
+Creators may have acquired significant skills in academic or professional settings, but have not had works performed regularly.

-All participating teams will travel to Atlanta after preparing their works in advance of the program.
-Travel (airfare or mileage reimbursement), housing, singers, pianists and space will be provided to each composer/librettist team in order to showcase their new mini-operas.
+All participating teams will travel to Atlanta after preparing their work in advance of the program.
+Travel (airfare or mileage reimbursement), housing, singers, pianists, and preparation space will be provided to each composer/librettist team in order to showcase their new mini-operas.

 Submissions will be evaluated based off of artistic excellence or the potential for artistic excellence, artistic ability, knowledge of both vocal and orchestral writing (composers), and character development (librettists).

-Artists will work with our Story Partner to refine and explore their story prompts in the month leading up to the event.
+Artists will work with our Story Partner to refine and explore their story prompts during their writing process.

 We’ll invite the community to enjoy the performances on Monday, June 17, 2024.
 The Atlanta Opera Film Studio will capture aspects of the preparation and the competition showcase.
 Specific use of the video and audio recordings will be determined by the needs of The Atlanta Opera.

 Judges’ Choice Winner: Dave Ragland | Selda Sahin with Steele Roots

 Judges’ Choice Runner Up / Audience Favorite: Nathan Felix | Anita Gonzalez with Faces In The Flames